Abstract Submission opens:

 Session 16: Nanophysics

-Nanophysics is the physics of structures and artefacts with dimensions in the range nanometer or phenomena occurring in nanoseconds.
-In nanoscience the modern physical methods whose fundamentals are developed in physics laboratories have become critically important.
-Nanophysics brings multiple disciplines together, using theoretical and experimental methods to determine the physical properties of materials in the range nanoscale.
-Some properties include the electronic, structural and thermal behaviour of nanomaterials: Electrical and thermal conductivity, the forces between nanoscale objects, and the transition between classical and quantum behaviour.
+Nanophysics is the physics of structures and artefacts with dimensions in the range nanometre or phenomena occurring in nanoseconds.
+In Nano science the modern physical methods whose fundamentals are developed in physics laboratories have become critically important.
+Nanophysics brings multiple disciplines together, using theoretical and experimental methods to determine the physical properties of materials in the range Nano scale.
+Some properties include the electronic, structural and thermal behaviour of nanomaterial: Electrical and thermal conductivity, the forces between Nano scale objects, and the transition between classical and quantum behaviour.
 This has now become an independent branch of physics.
 Simultaneously it expanding into many new areas and playing a vital role in fields that were once the domain of engineering, chemical, or life sciences.

 Session 17: Nanotechnology in Communications & IT

 Nanotechnology, it has become the most amazing studies and active research area in many fields including civil engineering, chemical engineering, electronics field and medicine and also in materials.
 In modern sciences, nanotechnology is considered as the next industrial revolution which may give more possibilities which exceed our expectations in all fields.
 In the telecommunication, nanotechnology could provide effective solutions for memory enlargement, power efficient computing, human machine interaction and sensing.
 Also in communications, nanotechnology provides ability to produce computer chips and sensors that are considerably faster, smaller, more energy efficient, and cheaper to manufacture than their present-day modules.